TalEliyahu/awesome-security-newsletters/README.md

 ## News Newsletters

-- [tl;dr sec Newsletter](https://tldrsec.com/) - Get the best tools, blog posts, conference talks, and original research right in your inbox, so you can do you job better and faster by Clint Gibler [(@clintgibler)](https://twitter.com/clintgibler).

 - [SANS Newsletters](https://www.sans.org/newsletters/) - SANS offers three newsletters to keep you up-to-date on the latest cybersecurity news, cyber attacks and vulnerabilities, and security awareness tips and stories.